Derivation of Kubo's formula for disordered systems at zero temperature: Hybridization in

 \begin{thm} For any $F < 1/2$, $\liminf_{\caL \to \infty} \mathbb{P}(\Omega_{F, \caL}) > 0.$ \end{thm} If we now consider an infinite volume operator $H(\beta)$ (i.e., $\Lambda_{full}=\Z$), any $F<\frac12$, and an arbitrary sequence $\mathcal L_n\to\infty$, then by the Borel-Cantelli lemma, for almost all random configurations $\omega\in\Omega$ we can find a subsequence $\mathcal L_{n_k}\to\infty$ such that $H^{\Lambda_{\caL_{n_k}}}(\beta)$ $F$-hybridizes.

-While there could be potentially different mechanisms leading to the hybridization phenomenon, our construction below hinges on the behavior of the simple two-level system (characterized by the avoided eigenvalue crossing) discussed above.
-Since the probability of multiple level crossings is much smaller than that of two-level ones, we expect that in fact this is the only possible mechanism of hybridization, but in this work we did not try to formalize this statement.
+While there could potentially be different mechanisms leading to the hybridization phenomenon, our construction below hinges on the behavior of the simple two-level system (characterized by the avoided eigenvalue crossing) discussed above.
+Since the probability of multiple level crossings is much smaller than that of two-level ones, we expect that this is the only possible mechanism of hybridization, but in this work we have not tried to formalize this statement.
 We chose this definition for its simplicity; our construction of the hybridization event is more detailed and exactly matches the underlying motivation.